meln5674/gingk8s/README.md

 * Executing scripts within deployed containers
 * Executing arbitrary go functions against deployed clusters
 * Forwarding ports from containers within the cluster to the local machine
-* Creating randomized namespaces to allow parallel tests
-* Creating common resources in a "once, and only once" fashion between multiple processes to allow parallel spec, and even parallel suite execution
 * Watching resources and events for debugging

-These types are then used to build a dependency graph which is then executed in parallel as part of a Ginkgo Suite or Spec setup, along with registering cleanup hooks to clean up after themselves.

 # Examples